KevCaz/KevCaz.github.io/content/notes/raspberrypi/nextcloud_server/index.md

 192.168.1.25	b8:27:eb:f6:48:76	Raspberry Pi Foundation
 ```

 actually there were two lines like this because the wi-fi was up (and I [disabled it] by editing [disable the wi-fi](https://raspberrytips.com/disable-wifi-raspberry-pi/) by editing `/boot/config`).
-So there I knew that I could connect to my Rapsberry Pi with the following commad.
+So there I knew that I could connect to my Rapsberry Pi with the following command.

 ```sh
 ssh pi@192.168.1.25